mauilion/mauilion-hugo/content/posts/kind-k8s-testing.md

 `overlay-77523-worker`
 `overlay-77523-worker2`

-The echo pod is deploying [inanimate/echo-server](https://github.com/InAnimaTe/echo-server) and from the name you can see that this will be deployed worker2.
+The echo pod is using [inanimate/echo-server](https://github.com/InAnimaTe/echo-server) and from the name you can see that this will be deployed on worker2.

 The netshoot pods are set with `hostNetwork: True` This means that if you exec into the pod you can see the ip stack of the underlying node.